500 Supreme Court Judgments Concerning Labor Law

 2.1 Registered Executive

-Supreme Court Decision No. 2012DA28813, rendered on September 26, 2013 (Denial of Employee Status for Registered Director)
+Supreme Court Decision on September 26,2013, Case 2012da28813 (Denial of Employee Status of a Registered Executive)

-Defendant and Cross-Appellee: Company B
+* Defendant, Appellant and Appellee: Company B

-Supreme Court Decision No. 2017DU46899, rendered on September 7, 2017 (Recognition of Employee Status for Registered Director)
+Supreme Court Decision on September 7, 2017, Case 2017du46899 (Recognition of the Employment Status of a Registered Executive)

-Supreme Court Decision No. 2012DA28813, rendered on September 26, 2013 (Denial of Employee Status for Registered Director)
+Supreme Court Decision on September 26,2013, Case 2012da28813 (Denial of Employee Status of a Registered Executive)

 << < 1 > >>